daattali/beautiful-jekyll/_posts/2020-08-26-the-ultimate-stress-free-planning-method-anyone-can-use.md

 ---
 layout: post
 title: The Ultimate Stress Free Planning Method Anyone Can Use
+description: ""
-subtitle: ''
+subtitle: ""
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
-thumbnail-img: ''
+thumbnail-img: ""
 share-img: "/assets/img/path.jpg"
 tags:
   - loop planning
   - stress free planning
   - flexible planning
+redirect_from:
+  - 2020-08-26-the-ultimate-stress-free-planning-method-anyone-can-use
 ---

 Today on the blog I'm sharing with you a planning method I learned through the [homeschooling world](https://readaloudrevival.com/looping-task-management-for-recovering/) that applies to anyone.
 Anything.
 Any schedule.
 Any kind of life.

 So if you're feeling overwhelmed.
 If you're juggling all the things.
 If you constantly feel behind.
 Or if you just want to reduce the daily load, this method is for you!